Everybody Knows This Is Nowhere: Songs

-"Everybody Knows This Is Nowhere" had been attempted for Young's previous, debut album.
+"Everybody Knows This Is Nowhere" had been attempted for Young's debut album.
 Its lyrics express dissatisfaction with the pace of showbusiness life.

 "Round and Round" is the oldest song on the album.
-Young recorded the song as a solo acoustic demo while a member of Buffalo Springfield.
-The demo appears on the 2001 Buffalo Springfield box set.
+Young recorded the song as a solo acoustic demo while a member of Buffalo Springfield; the demo appears on the 2001 Buffalo Springfield box set.

-"Down by the River" has become one of Young's signature songs, and, like Cinnamon Girl, one of his most frequently performed in concert.
-Its lyrics tell a tale reminiscent of "Hey Joe," that of a man who murders his lover.
-In a 1970 interview with Robert Greenfield, Young suggests otherwise: "There's no real murder in it.
+"Down by the River" became one of Young's signature songs and one of his most frequently performed in concert.
+In a 1970 interview with Robert Greenfield, Young challenged the typical interpretation of the song as a murder ballad: "There's no real murder in it.
 It's about blowing your thing with a chick.
 See, now, in the beginning, it's 'I'll be on your side, you be on mine.'
 It could be anything.
 Then the chick thing comes in.
 Then at the end, it's a whole other thing.
 It's a plea; a desperation cry."

 The lyrics to "The Losing End (When You're On)" are about the experience of finding out that your romantic partner has moved on.

-"Running Dry (Requiem for the Rockets)" is dedicated to The Rockets, the six-piece band that evolved into Young's collaborators Crazy Horse.
-Rocket violinist Bobby Notkoff plays on the track.
-Young expresses his feelings about breaking up The Rockets in the 1997 film Year of the Horse: "I asked those three guys to play with me as Crazy Horse.
+"Running Dry (Requiem for the Rockets)" is dedicated to the Rockets, the six-piece band that evolved into Young's collaborators Crazy Horse.
+Rockets violinist Bobby Notkoff plays on the track.
+Young expressed his feelings about breaking up The Rockets in the 1997 film Year of the Horse: "I asked those three guys to play with me as Crazy Horse.
 And I thought the Rockets could go on, too.
-But the truth is, I probably did steal them away from the other band, which was a good band.
-But only because what we did, we went somewhere.
-What they were doing, it didn't go anywhere at that time, so this thing moved, this thing took off, and the other thing didn't.
-But the other thing could have gone on, I guess.
-That's the hardest part, is the guilt of the trail of destruction that I've left behind me."
+But the truth is, I probably did steal them away from the other band, which was a good band...That's the hardest part, is the guilt of the trail of destruction that I've left behind me."